15 October 2018

 Environmental Leadership Is As Simple As Asking A Question

 As I hold the small grey cube in my hand, it feels weighty – in more ways than one.
-There is a sense of expectation in the materials lab, as if this one little concrete sample will one day grow up to save the world.
-Mark, the cube’s creator looks on like a proud Dad.
+There is a sense of expectation in the materials lab, as if this one little concrete sample will one day grow up to save the world, as the cube’s creator looks on like a proud Dad.

 “I can confirm this is concrete” I joke, trying to break a little tension before the technical onslaught to come.

-Mark Papinczak, a materials engineer at UQ, has kindly allowed me into his lab to see samples of concrete.
-The average person might roll their eyes with boredomat cement engineering, but people like Mark are on the way to developing potentially game-changing technologies in the fight against climate change.
+A UQ Researcher, has kindly allowed me into his lab to see samples of concrete.
+The average person might roll their eyes with boredomat cement engineering, but people like this researcher are on the way to developing potentially game-changing technologies in the fight against climate change.

 Portland cement – or as you may know it, cement – is responsible for 8% of global CO2 emissions.
 The emissions from cement are greater than those from every car, truck, train and plane combined; yet cement is far down most people’s list of considerations when they think of fighting climate change.

-“The thing is, cement production creates carbon dioxide in the same way wheat harvesting produces straw, it’s an unavoidable part of the process” – emphasises Mark.
+“The thing is, cement production creates carbon dioxide in the same way wheat harvesting produces straw, it’s an unavoidable part of the process” – emphasises the researcher.

 He is referring to the chemical reaction used to produce lime, the active ingredient in cement.
 When cement is produced, limestone is heated to over 1,400°C, at which point it breaks down into lime and CO2.